Jacoby6000/sqlz/readme.md

 Please check the issues section and lend a hand if you can!

-PS: I *really* don't like the name of the project, /please/ suggest something better.
+PS: I *really* don't like the name of the project, _please_ suggest something better.

 ### Building the AST